CNCA-CeNAT/CRHPCS-2018/openacc/lab2/README.md

 The next steps of this tutorial should be executed in Kabré's GPU nodes to make use of the four Tesla k40c GPUs.
-To run code in the GPU nodes you have to create a pbs file and send it to the queue k40.
+To run code in the GPU nodes you have to create a pbs file and send it to queue k40.
 So create a "main.pbs" file that contains the following header:

     #PBS -N NameOfTheJob